 Terracotta pots have a lot of pros.
 They’re great for plants because they’re porous and allow air and water to flow through them.
 This helps prevent root rot or soil disease which could kill your plants.
-They can be used both indoors and outdoor – great for a place like MN where I live!
+They can be used both indoors and outdoor – great for a place like Minnesota, where I live!